$u^* = \sqrt{uv}$: Deviation from full employment in the United States

-\paragraph{State of the labor market} We assess the state of the US labor market between 1951 and 2019.
-We use the unemployment and vacancy rates from figure~\ref{f:1951}.
+\paragraph{Deviation from full employment} We assess the state of the US labor market between 1951 and 2019.
+We use the unemployment and vacancy rates from figure~\ref{f:data1951}.
 The labor market is inefficiently slack whenever the unemployment rate is above the vacancy rate; it is inefficiently tight whenever the unemployment rate is below the vacancy rate.
-Between 1951 and 2019, the US labor market is always inefficiently slack except in three episodes (figure~\ref{f:uv1951}): the Korean War (1951Q1--1953Q3), the Vietnam War (1965Q4--1970Q1), and the end of the Trump presidency (2018Q1--2019Q4).
+The unemployment rate averages $5.8\%$ over the period, while the vacancy rate only averages $3.2\%$.
+So on average, the unemployment rate is markedly higher than the vacancy rate, which shows that the labor market is inefficiently slack.
+In fact, between 1951 and 2019, the labor market is always inefficiently slack except in three episodes (figure~\ref{f:uv1951}): the Korean War (1951Q1--1953Q3), the Vietnam War (1965Q4--1970Q1), and the end of the Trump presidency (2018Q2--2019Q4).

-\paragraph{Visualization with labor-market tightness} The state of the US labor market can also be visualized by plotting the labor-market tightness (figure~\ref{f:tightness1951}).
-The labor market is inefficiently slack whenever tightness is below $1$.
-It is inefficiently tight whenever tightness is above $1$.
-And it is efficient when the tightness equals $1$---when there is just one vacancy per jobseeker.
-The tightness averages $0.62$ between 1951 and 2019, and it is sharply procyclical.
-The tightness peaked at $1.49$ in 1953Q1, during the Korean War, and it bottomed at $0.16$ in 2009Q3, during the Great Recession.
+\paragraph{Visualization with labor-market tightness} The state of the US labor market can also be visualized by plotting the labor-market tightness $v/u$ (figure~\ref{f:tightness1951}).
+The labor market is inefficiently slack whenever tightness is below 1, inefficiently tight whenever tightness is above 1, and at full employment when tightness equals 1---when there is just one vacancy per jobseeker.
+Tightness averages $0.62$ between 1951 and 2019, well below 1, which is another manifestation that the labor market is inefficiently slack on average.
+Tightness peaked at $1.49$ in 1953Q1, during the Korean War, and it bottomed at $0.16$ in 2009Q3, during the Great Recession.

-\paragraph{Efficient unemployment rate} We then compute the efficient unemployment rate between 1951 and 2019 using the formula $u^* = \sqrt{uv}$.
-The efficient unemployment rate is fairly stable: it remains between $3.0\%$ and $5.3\%$, with an average value of $4.2\%$ (figure~\ref{f:efficient1951}).
+\paragraph{Full-employment unemployment rate} We then compute the FERU between 1951 and 2019 using the formula $u^* = \sqrt{uv}$.
+The FERU is fairly stable: it remains between $3.0\%$ and $5.3\%$, with an average value of $4.2\%$ (figure~\ref{f:ustar1951}).
+The Beveridge curve shifts in and out during the postwar period \citep[figure 1]{MS21}, but the shifts are not large enough to produce noteworthy changes in the FERU.